Shailesh-Padhariya/Sql-Banking-Analysis/README.md

 Tools Used

-SQL (MySQL/PostgreSQL) – Data integration, cleaning, and querying.
+SQL (MySQL) – Data integration, cleaning, and querying.

 Excel/Pandas – Data verification and validation.